sandreza/MarkovChainHammer.jl/docs/src/API/Continuous Time/empirical_generator.md

 log(ℳ) / dt
 ```

 The columns still sum to zero, but the entries of the matrix no longer have an interpretation as holding times or probabilities.
 This example also shows why generators have a much more limited and special structure as compared to the transfer operator.
+The requirement that one generates probabilities over infinitesimal steps imposes severe restrictions.